-The Code for Sustainable Homes has been introduced to drive a ‘step-change’ in sustainable home building practice.
+The Code for Sustainable Homes was introduced to drive a ‘step-change’ in sustainable home building practice.
 Prepared by the Government working closely with building industry bodies and research organisations it is intended as a single, national standard to guide industry in the design and construction of sustainable homes.
-It will measure the sustainability of a home against design categories, rating the whole home as a complete package.
+It measures the sustainability of a home against design categories, rating the whole home as a complete package.
 The categories included are:

 • Surface water run-off